Announcing the Recipient of the democraSEE 1

 Mauro Pinto is a photographer living in Maputo, Mozambique.He was introduced to and would later learn under the guidance of José Machado and Ricardo Rangel as well as Trygve Bolstad, Karl Kugel, etc. In 2009, with Gonçalo Mabunda, he begins the project Karl Marx 1834, transforming a residence into a gallery, hosting projects of national and foreign artists.
 He won the Bes Photo 2012, exhibiting in Museu Coleção Berardo, Lisbonand Pinacoteca de São Paulo.
 His work has been widely exhibited and published.

 Ingrid Masondo is an arts, music and cultural worker, currently working as the curator of Photography and New Media at the Iziko South African National Gallery, Cape Town.
 She trained at the Market Photo Workshop where she later worked as Projects and Curriculum Manager.
 She managed the photographic collections at the Mayibuye Archives at the University of the Western Cape, where she completed an MA in Public and Visual History.

-John Fleetwood is a photography curator, producer and educator.
-He is the director of Photo:, a platform that develops, curates and commissions photography projects, mainly working with photographers from the African continent.
-He has curated numerous exhibitions such as Cities and Memory (2016), Against Time (2015), A Return to Elsewhere (2014) Transition (2013) in Africa and Europe.
+John Fleetwood is a photography curator and educator.
+He is the director of Photo:, a platform that develops photography projects, mainly working with photographers from the African continent.
+He has curated numerous exhibitions such as Cities and Memory (2016), Against Time (2015), A Return to Elsewhere (2014), Transition (2013) in Africa and Europe.
 From 2002 to 2015 he was the Head of the Market Photo Workshop, a photography school, gallery and project space.
 Fleetwood lives in Johannesburg, South Africa.